-Select input files that match all filename patterns.
-The command line arguments are normally taken as input files.
-However, with the --find option the arguments are understood as filename patterns and the matching files are all used as inputs.
-The input files are searched in the current and datapath directories.
-The file search stops at the first directory that contains any matching files.
-The search patterns are interpreted as fixed strings, all of which must be present in the matching file name.
-The syntax supports several special patterns:
+Select input files that match all patterns.
+The command line arguments are by default taken as input files.
+However, with the --find option they are processed as file patterns and the matching files are then used as inputs.
+The input files are by default searched in the current directory unless there is a path entry (e.g., data/) that selects a different search path.
+The search patterns are interpreted as fixed strings, all of which must be present in the file name.
+A single argument + starts a new group of patterns to match more files that are not covered by one set of patterns.
+Additional pattern groups reuse the current search path unless they provide their own path value.
+Pattern groups containing only a path entry reuse file patterns from the last group.
+When pattern groups overlap the repeated matches are ignored to make the resulting list of files unique.
+Files starting with . are ignored unless there is ^ . pattern that explicitly matches them.
+The search syntax provides the following special patterns:

-٨ match at the beginning of the string, i.e., ^start matches only filenames that start with

-"start".

-\$ match the end of string, for example, .chi\$ matches file names that end with ".chi".

-<n></n> match number N preceded by any number of leading zeros, e.g., $<7>$ would match in

-"f7.chi", "f007.chi", but not in "f77.chi".

-<n-m></n-m> match an integer range from N to M inclusive.
-The matched number may have one or

-more leading zeros.

-<7-> match number 7 or larger.

-<-7> match number 7 or smaller.

-<-> match any integer number.
+match at the beginning of the string, i.e., ^start matches only filenames that start with "start". match at the end of string, for example, .chi\$ selects file names ending with ".chi".
+A \$ on its own matches every string and can be used to select all files. match number N preceded by any number of leading zeros, e.g., <7> would match in "f7.chi", "f007.chi", but not in "f77.chi". match an integer range from N to M inclusive.
+The matched number may have one or more leading zeros. match number 7 or larger. match number 7 or smaller. match any integer number. start a new pattern group, for example, .chi\$ + .dat\$ set search path.
+An argument containing the / symbol is taken as the search path, for example, data/ or ./.
+Each pattern group may provide its own search path effective for that and any subsequent pattern group.

-The ^\$<> characters are often special to the Unix or Windows command shells, therefore they need to be enclosed in double quotes (") when used on the command line.
+The ^\$<> characters are often special to Unix or Windows command shells, therefore they need to be enclosed in double quotes (") when used on command line.